What is EDI ANSI ASC X12 Standards?

 There are many names for the ANSI ASC X12 standards.
 Sometimes they are called the EDI ASC X12, ANSI X12, ASC X12, or sometimes it’s just simply called X12

-History of EDI ANSI ASC X12 Standards
+History of EDI ANSI ASC X12 Standard

 Way back in the 1960’s railroad companies developed and used inter-company communications.
 By the 1970s many big grocery retailers started using EDI and proliferated their early form of technology.
 By 1973 the committee that had been established in the 1960s decided to create a set of standards that all EDI users could use to make the exchange of information seamless.
 In 1981 these standards eventually became ratified as the EDI ANSI X12 standard in use today.

-EDI ANSI ASC X12 Standards Key Takeaways
+EDI ANSI ASC X12 Standard Key Takeaways

-EDI X12 – A continuously adapting language and expansive vocabulary that allows millions of transactions a day seamlessly flow.
+EDI X12 – A continuously adapting language and expansive vocabulary that allows millions of transactions a day to seamlessly flow.

 Here are some key takeaways while using EDI ANSI ASC X12 Standards,